Covid-19 Delta outbreak: Victorian child under 10 becomes Australia's youngest person to die with Covid - NZ Herald

 It was also noted the child had "serious comorbidities".

-Previously, the youngest Australian to die with the virus was a 15-year-old teenager from Sydney.
+Previously, the youngest Australian to die with the virus was a 15-year-old from Sydney.

-However, Sydney's Children Hospital said at the time that while he was a confirmed Covid-19 case, it was not the cause of his death
+However, Sydney's Children's Hospital said at the time that while he was a confirmed Covid-19 case, it was not the cause of his death.

-On Saturday, the state recorded 1166 new cases of the virus, down from 1,273 the day previous.
+On Saturday, the state recorded 1166 new cases of the virus, down from 1273 the previous day.

 The proportion of people aged 12 and older who are fully vaccinated stood at 89 per cent.